WalMaa/unioulu-ips-community-app/README.md

 You need to register a new account, create a new organization, add a platform and create a new project.
 Once the project is created, you will need to create an API key that you will use to interact with the Appwrite API.

+Adding a bucket through the Storage section is optional, but it is recommended for file storage.
+You can name the bucket anything you like, but make sure to update the `APPWRITE_BUCKET_ID` in your `.env` file accordingly.

 ### Creating an API Key

 You can create an API key by following these steps: